thematthopkins/elm-test-journey/README.md

 ## Testing Incoming Ports / Subscriptions / Url Changes / etc. ##

 `elm-test-journey` addresses these by using `TestJourney.injectMsg`.
-This allows you to simulate the `Msg` that your application would have created.
-This makes your `elm-test-journey` tests cleaner, and you can still test your `port`/`Subscription`/etc `-> Msg` conversion via traditional unit testing.
+This allows you to simulate the `Msg` that your application would have created from the port/subscription/etc.  This makes your `elm-test-journey` tests cleaner, and you can still test your `port/subscription/etc -> Msg` conversion via traditional unit testing.

+This is where `elm-test-journey`'s approach differs from [elm-test-program](https://github.com/avh4/elm-program-test).
+If you'd like to incorporate tests for these lower-level events more directly into your acceptance tests, [elm-test-program](https://github.com/avh4/elm-program-test) may be a better option.